 - Fixed spreads starting from 1 Pip

 - High Quality trading platforms

 - Average forex spread is higher than Pepperstone

-What is FSCA
+What does FSCA stand for?

 As more and more retail investors speculate in this online venture, no wonder that local forex market regulators need to keep an eye on this fast growing retail forex industry to prevent scam from happening.

-South African forex trading market situation has become more stabilized and the market is overall more mature than in other large african countries like in Nigeria or Kenya and mainly thanks to the strict anti-fraud rules implemented by the local regulator the amount of forex fraud has been diminishing over the past two years.
+South African forex trading market situation has become more stabilized and the market is overall more mature than in other large african countries and mainly thanks to the strict anti-fraud rules implemented by the local regulator the amount of forex fraud has been diminishing over the past two years.

 The local police has accused several infamous South African forex millionaires and the law enforcement is trying hard to crack down on scam schemes across the country.
 Indeed a good news also for other countries in this region.